jabirahsan/polyp-segmentation-wavelet-unet/README.md

 If you use this repository, please cite the following papers (if applicable):

--UNet: Ronneberger et al., 2015
+- UNet: Ronneberger et al., 2015

--ResUNet: Zhang et al., 2018
+- ResUNet: Zhang et al., 2018

--ResUNet++: Jha et al., 2019
+- ResUNet++: Jha et al., 2019

--Wavelet Pooling: Williams et al., 2018 (if used as basis)
+- Wavelet Pooling: Williams et al., 2018 (if used as basis)

 ## 🤝 Contributing